fgadaleta/ncode-agent/README.md

 | Mac OS           | NA        |  NA   |
 | MS Windows       | NA          |  NA  |

+For the sake of simplicity, from here on we refer to the ncode executable as `./ncode` for both operating systems.

 The official CLI includes a minimal help documentation via `./ncode --help`